kenspy/apps-script-spreadsheet-json/README.md

 ## Parameters
 #### spreadsheet_id
-The Spreadsheet ID is required in other the generate the data.
+The Spreadsheet ID is required in order to generate the data.
 It looks something like this `1abcdefghijklmnopqrstuv`.
 ```
 function demoFetch() {
   return fetch('1abcdefghijklmnopqrstuv', '', '', token);